 Domestic battery is a serious crime that can have devastating consequences.
 That is why you should not hesitate to retain an experienced attorney as soon as possible to help you fight to clear your record once you have served your punishment.
 The attorneys at Wallin & Klarich have more than 35 years of successful experience in helping people like you defend themselves against domestic violence charges, including charges of domestic battery.
 Our dedicated and knowledgeable team of attorneys is ready to help you, too, and will use every resource available to help you obtain the best possible outcome to your case.

-With offices in Orange County, Riverside, San Bernardino, Victorville, Los Angeles, West Covina, Torrance and San Diego, you can find an experienced Wallin & Klarich child custody attorney available to help you no matter where you are located.
+With offices in Orange County, Riverside, San Bernardino, Los Angeles, San Diego, West Covina, Torrance, and Victorville, there is an experienced and skilled Wallin & Klarich criminal defense attorney available to help you no matter where you are located.

 Contact our offices today at (877) 4-NO-JAIL or (877) 466-5245 for a free, no-obligation phone consultation.
 We will get through this together.